 Pulse Client Credential Provider Login Behavior Connection is established User Connection Preferences Pre-Login Connection Preferences Machine Connection Preferences At user login, the user can choose from two credential provider tiles: smart card login or username/password login.
-The credentials are then used to connect to the network, login to the endpoint, and login to the domain server.
-Automatically at user login Preferred User Realm and Preferred User Role Set are not available if you specify values for Preferred Pre-login Password Realm Preferred Pre- login Smartcard Realm.
-Enables Pulse credential provider tiles.
+The credentials are then used to connect to the network, login to the endpoint, and login to the domain server. se from two credential user login and Preferred Us Role Set are not available if you sy values for Prefere Pre-login Password to connect to the ork, login to the login to the Enables Pulse credential provider tiles.
 The realm name appears on each tile.
 You must specify values for both of the following options: Preferred Pre-login Password Realm-The authentication realm that provides username/password authentication.
-Preferred Pre-login Smartcard Realm-The authentication realm that provides smartcard Realm-The authentication realm that provides smartcard authentication.
+Preferred Pre-login Smartcard Realm-The authentication realm that provides smartcard authentication.
 Not available.
 At machine login and at user login, the user can choose from two credential provider tiles: smart card login or username/password login.
 Automatically when machine starts.
 Connection is authenticated again at user login.
 Enables Pulse credential provider tiles.
 The realm name appears on each tile. • Preferred Pre-login Password Realm-The authentication realm that provides username/password authentication. • Preferred Pre-login Smartcard Realm-The authentication realm that provides smartcard authentication.
 Preferred Machine Realm and Preferred Machine Role Set are not available if you specify values for Preferred Pre-login Password Realm Preferred Pre-login Smartcard Realm.